Financial Aid Timeline

 - Apply for admission to Capital University early in your senior year

-- Get a federal Federal Student Aid ID after you apply to Capital so that you can file the Free Application for Federal Student Aid. online.
-Visit the https://studentaid.gov.fsa-id/create-account/launch to get your FSA ID.
+- Get a federal Federal Student Aid ID after you apply to Capital so that you can file the Free Application for Federal Student Aid online.
+Visit https://fsaid.ed.gov/npas/index.htm to get your FSA ID.

-- Complete the FAFSA electronically beginning October 1 (December 2023 for the 2024 FAFSA).
+- Complete the FAFSA electronically beginning December 2023.
 The FAFSA is used to determine your eligibility for federal, state and Capital financial assistance.

-The FAFSA is available for electronic submission typically beginning October 1st of each year (December 2023 for the 2024 FAFSA).
+The FAFSA is available for electronic submission beginning of December.
 Be sure to include Capital University's school code (003023) to allow us to receive your FAFSA information.